Bluebikes Essential Workers Program

 - Bluebikes is affordable public transportation.
 We also offer discounted passes to anyone who participates in a public assistance program, including MassHealth, SNAP, LIHEAP, and more.
 These passes are available for $5 for 30 days or $50 for the full year.
 For more information, check out our Income Eligible page.

-- Once your 90-day period is over, you do not have to purchase a pass, but you may want to!
-For more information about our annual passes ($99 for a year), register to become an annual member.
+- Once your 90-day period is over, you do not have to purchase a membership, but you may want to!
+Learn more about membership options.

 Common Questions about this Program